Eklund2012/recall/README.md

 # recall

 A terminal-based flashcard management app built with Go.
+Organize your flashcards into decks, review them interactively, and manage them directly from your terminal.

 ## Tech Stack